aleskxyz/reality-ezpz/README.md

       --list-users          List all users
       --show-user <username> Shows the config and QR code of the user --delete-user <username> Delete the user
-  -h, --help                Display this help message
+      --backup              Backup users and configuration and upload it to keep.sh --restore <url|file>  Restore backup from URL or file -h, --help                Display this help message
 ```